mp-se/fermentrack-docker/README.md

 NOTE!
 This is still under testing/development and might not work as expected.

-I will figure out a way to tag these versions with the fermentrack release version to avoid confusion.
-But here is the version mapping so far:
+In the future the version tag will be used to track the base installation, linux version, nginx, redis python etc. There will most likley be a new build every 3-6 months to include new security fixes.

-v0.1.0 = fermentrack release 4d8d89b from 22 Aug 2020
+- v0.1.0 = fermentrack release 4d8d89b from 22 Aug 2020 (testing)
-v0.2.0 = fermentrack release 4d8d89b from 22 Aug 2020 but with additional code to disable git integration (not to break the installation)
+- v0.2.0 = fermentrack release 4d8d89b from 22 Aug 2020 but with additional code to disable git integration (not to break the installation)
+- v0.3.0 = todo, waiting for PR to be merged into fermentrack:master for the database location (this will make it possible to do normal git updates)

-## My first attempt to create a dockerfile for Fermentrack
+## Single docker-image for Fermentrack (non-offical)

 I wanted to move my installation to a normal x86 server in order to improve my possibilities to make backup of the database and brew logs.
 I have had one to many crashes where I lost most of the data.
 Since I have added some code to hide the git options I'm using my development branch of fermentrack to create this image.

-If you want the main repository you need to build it yourself, just edit the dockerfile (the command is there, just enable the one you want).
+There is an official version of docker for fermentrack on the way but that takes a differnt approach than this one.
+The offical will be based on docker-compose and use multiple containers.
+My approach uses a single container since I dont have docker-compose support on my NAS which i use to runt the container.

+So I belive that there will be a need for both options based on what docker support your server/nas/workstation has.
+My intention is to keep this updated and as close to the offical docker installation as possible.
+I'm also one of the contributors to fermentrack.

 **The target for this image is a standard x86 linux host (not raspberry pi)**